Let me show you how to get your first $695 credit card annual fee waived in my Ultimate Military Credit Cards course

 The Navy Federal More Rewards Amex transit category includes railway, ferries/water trip, taxis, limousines, bus lines, charters, tour buses, tolls, road/bridge fees, and parking/lots.

-The More Rewards Amex card compares to the Chase Sapphire Reserve (3x points on travel) the Amex Gold (4x points on groceries and restaurants).
+The More Rewards Amex card compares to the Chase Sapphire Reserve (3x points on travel) the American Express® Gold Card (4x points on groceries and restaurants).
 However, since Chase points and Amex points are much more valuable and flexible than cash reward points, I suggest you go with a better card like the Amex Gold.